gchure/phd/docs/src/chapter_08/section_05_carbon_inference.md

 each carbon source condition and test its ability to predict the fold-change of the other conditions.

-### Reparameterizing the fold-change input-output function
+### Reparameterizing the Fold-Change Input-Output Function

 As described previously, the fold-change in gene expression is defined by the total repressor copy number $R$, the energetic difference between the active